edalring/AAI-Final-Project/docs/project_report.md

 |      CNN       |            4.208            |         0.270         |                 1.318                 |              0.730              |
 | ExquisiteNetV2 |            6.012            |         0.310         |                 3.345                 |              0.640              |

+From the results, we can conclude that under the Invariant Feature Learning method, all three models achieved better results on the final validation set than the straight forward trainning.
+Additionally, upon manual inspection of 100 validation data points, 23 were identified as noisy data.
+This implies that theoretically, the accuracy of the optimal model on this validation set would be 0.77, while the accuracy of our best-performing model during training was 0.76, which is  very close to the optimal.

 ## Training Visualization